FAIRChemistry/chromatopy/specifications/chromatography.md

     - Description: Inlet of the column
 - detector
     - Type: Detector
-    - Description: Outlet of the column, connected to detector
+    - Description: Outlet of the column, connected to the detector
 - outlet_pressure
     - Type: float
     - Description: Outlet pressure of the column